-Thomas recommends that you abide by all applicable environmental regulations when disposing of oil.
+It Is recommended that you abide by all applicable environmental regulations when disposing of oil.

 To avoid personal injury: Stop, Cool and Clean the engine of flammable materials before servicing.
 Never service or adjust machine with engine running.

 4. V-Belt Tension